yunussmsk/fatih-ceng-labs/102/2012-2/1.2/problems.md

    Hexadecimal digits are: 0123456789ABCDEF

    You can get a hexadecimal value by continuously dividing by 16 until you get 0 as a quotient.
-Then display quotient and remainders.

         Enter a decimal number: 123
         123 is 7B in hex.